anilgeorge04/anilgeorge04.github.io/product-thinking/_posts/2021-05-09-note-taking-apps.md

 {% include figure image_path="/assets/images/notetaking/lotr-ring.jpg" caption="Image by Pau Llopart Cervello from Pixabay"%}
 Over time, I have become relatively app agnostic with organizing information.
 Evernote served me well for many years, despite its challenges.
 RemNote with its flash cards felt promising, but I did not enjoy the interface.
 Obsidian and Notion are the winners right now, despite its points of friction.
 Switching cost is real.
 This entire exercise becomes self-defeating if you spend lesser time writing and executing on tasks and more time finding the best app and designing the best system.

 Most of the note-taking apps are evolving rapidly.
-So my recommendation is to find the path with least resistance to implement your workflow and system.
-I’m a big fan of ‘set it & forget it’.
+So my recommendation is to find the path of least resistance to implement your workflow and overall system.
+I’m a fan of ‘set it & forget it’.
 Design the system and review it once a year.
 Shift your focus entirely on getting things done.

 Happy writing and planning!
 Hope your second brain turns your ideas into reality.